astrockragh/hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a 4th-year PhD Candidate working at the [Department of Astrophysical Sciences](https://web.astro.princeton.edu) at Princeton University.
+I am a 5th and final-year PhD Candidate working at the [Department of Astrophysical Sciences](https://web.astro.princeton.edu) at Princeton University.
 I am advised by <a href="https://pmelchior.net/">Peter Melchior</a> and <a href="https://en.wikipedia.org/wiki/David_Spergel"> David N. Spergel </a>.
 I work on applying Machine Learning and new statistical methods to astrophysics.
 My main astrophysical interests are extragalactic, but I am widely interested in almost all areas of astronomy.
 My thesis is focusing on constructing a link between low-dimensional representations made from dark-matter only cosmological simulations and observed galaxy spectra.
 This will be done in part with data from the upcoming surveys using the <a href="https://pfs.ipmu.jp/"> Prime Focus Spectrograph (PFS) </a>, which I also spend a lot of time working on.
 For PFS, I mostly focus on learning more about the ways we can use the emission of the atmosphere itself, called [airglow](http://dx.doi.org/10.1117/12.3018016), to improve the performance of our surveys.
 Outside of PFS, I am also a member of the [Learning the Universe (LtU)](https://www.learning-the-universe.org/) collaboration and the [Legacy Survey of Space and Time Dark Energy Science Collaboration (LSST-DESC)](https://lsstdesc.org/).<br/>
 I am currently affiliated with multiple research groups including the <a href="https://astro-data-lab.github.io/">Astro Data Lab</a>, led by <a href="https://pmelchior.net/">Peter Melchior</a>, and the <a href="https://www.simonsfoundation.org/flatiron/center-for-computational-astrophysics/cosmology-x-data-science/"> Cosmology x Data-science</a> group at the
 <a href="https://www.simonsfoundation.org/flatiron/center-for-computational-astrophysics/"> Flatiron Institute</a> led by